timescale/docs/cloud/migrate-to-cloud/hypershift.md

 Timescale database.
 You can create your own file, or use the example file as a starting point.
 You need these details to complete your configuration file:

-*   The schema you want to use
+*   The schema which contains the table
-*   The name of the database you are migrating
+*   The name of the table to be converted to a hypertable
-*   The name of the `time` column in your database
+*   The name of the `time` column of that table
 *   The chunk time interval to use
 *   The compression policy you want to use